STATS-UOA/BIOSCI220/README.md

 ### Module III.
 Model-based inference, and critical thinking about models

-+ Model-based inference, parameter inference with Maximum Likelihood, ftting curvilinear models
++ Model-based inference, parameter inference with Maximum Likelihood, fitting curvilinear models
 + Statistical model comparison, using the principle of parsimony to penalise more complex models (with AIC).
 Fitting SIR models to real-world SARS-CoV-2 data.
 + The crucial role of models in science & society; critical thinking about models, inference, and public policy.